Ryuk-me/gdsc-task-blogify/Readme.md

 $ pip install -r .\app\requirements.txt

-# also install mongo db
+# also install mongo db and redis (wsl will be required on windows to install redis)

 $ uvicorn app.main:app --host 0.0.0.0 --port 8009